nodejs/node-gyp/macOS_Catalina.md

 ### I did all that and the acid test still does not pass :-(
 1. `sudo rm -rf $(xcode-select -print-path)`  # Enter root password.
 No output is normal.
 2. `sudo rm -rf /Library/Developer/CommandLineTools`  # Enter root password.
-It is OK if this fails.
 2. `xcode-select --install`
 3. If the [_acid test_](#The-acid-test) still does _not_ pass then...
 4. `npm explore npm -g -- npm install node-gyp@latest`